dannysepler/refactoring-workshop/4_ast/README.md

 python ex2_import_counter.py ~/path/to/my/code
 ```

-If you look at the code, you may notice that ASTs use the "Visitor" design pattern.
+You may notice that ASTs use the "visitor" design pattern.
+By subclassing the
-By subclassing the "NodeVisitor" class and specify what sorts of things to visit,
-you can define your own behavior upon visiting that sort of node.
+`ast.NodeVisitor` class, you can define your own behavior for visiting each element.

 ## Using the AST to inform your refactoring

-Continuing the above example, let's say some import changed names.
-We can
+Let's say some import changed names.
+Using find-and-replace via `sed` or a
-rewrite every occurrence of this import, by using our knowledge of the AST
-to reduce false positives
+text editor may be overly sensitive, resulting in false positives.
+The AST
+can help!

 ```bash
 python ex3_rename_import.py ex2_lots_of_imports.py --before f --after banana
 ```

 / Maybe your IDE does this already!
 If so, that's awesome, use that.
 But keep
-this in mind, since maybe one day you will have some desired refactor that your
+ASTs in mind, since one day you will need some refactor that your IDE doesn't
-IDE doesn't handle for you.
+handle for you.

 **Pop quiz:**